 This is how G-SYNC was originally intended to function.
 Unlike G-SYNC + V-SYNC “Off,” G-SYNC + V-SYNC “On” allows the G-SYNC module to compensate for sudden frametime variances by adhering to the scanout, which ensures the affected frame scan will complete in the current scanout before the next frame scan and scanout begin.
 This eliminates tearing within the G-SYNC range, in spite of the frametime variances encountered.

-Frametime compensation with V-SYNC “On” is performed during the vertical blanking interval (the span between the previous and next frame scan), and, as such, does not delay single frame delivery within the G-SYNC range and is recommended for a tear-free experience (see G-SYNC 101: Input Lag & Optimal Settings).
+Frametime compensation with V-SYNC “On” is performed during the vertical blanking interval (the span between the previous and next frame scan), and, as such, does not delay single frame delivery within the G-SYNC range and is recommended for a tear-free experience (see G-SYNC 101: Optimal Settings & Conclusion).

 G-SYNC + Fast Sync:

 Upper FPS range: Fast Sync may engage, 1/2 to 1 frame of delay is added.

 Lower FPS range: see “V-SYNC ‘On'” above.

 Frametime spikes are an abrupt interruption of frames output by the system, and on a capable setup running an efficient game engine, typically occur due to loading screens, background asset streaming, and the triggering of a script or physics system, but can also be exacerbated by an incapable setup, inefficient game engine, low RAM/VRAM and pagefile over usage, misconfigured (or limited support for) SLI setups, bad drivers, background programs, compatibility issues, or a combination of them all.